Ashlalala/aajonusnet/md/QNA/Q&A Of September 9, 2007.md

 A: If you stay in for an hour to an hour and a half.

-Q: Let you put all your coconut cream in there.
+Q: Do they let you put all your coconut cream in there.

 A/Q: "Laughing"